Masked-Avus/repo-starter/README.md

 - [X] Generation of `README` files.
 - [X] Generation of `CHANGELOG` files.
 - [X] Generation of `LICENSE` files.
-- [ ] Cmdlet that creates a suite of items for a basic GitHub repository.
-(Partially met)
+- [X] Cmdlet that creates a suite of items for a basic GitHub repository.

+## Credit

+The templates for generated licenses are found in [this GitHub repository](https://github.com/licenses/license-templates).
+Each type of license is copyrighted by its respective author(s).